-White wing dove are the second most common game bird in the dove family but are mostly only found in South Texas.
-These birds are slightly larger than mourning dove with round tails but are easily identified by the white stripe of feathers on the front side of their wings.
+White wing dove are the second most common game bird in the dove family.
+These dove are most common in South Texas but can occasionally found in central Texas.
+White wing dove are slightly larger than the mourning dove and sport a round tail.
+The most identifiable characteristic of this dove is the white stripe of feathers on the front of their wings.

-The third dove species designated as a game bird is the white-tipped or white-fronted dove.
-These birds look similar to the white wings without the white feathers on the wings.
+The third commonly hunted dove species is the white-tipped or white-fronted dove.
+These birds are similar in appearance to the white wing dove but lack the white feathers on the wings.

 During the regular dove season you are allowed a bag limit of 15 of these game birds per day with no more than 2 white-tipped dove and a possession limit of three times the daily limit.

-There are also unprotected species of dove in Texas.
-These unprotected species have no daily bag limit, no possession limit, and no closed season so you are free to shoot as many as you like whenever you like.
+There are two invasive species of dove in Texas that are not regulated by Texas Parks and Wildlife.
+These dove have no daily bag limit, no possession limit, and no closed season so you are free to shoot as many as you like whenever you like.

-The banded tail pigeon is the first of the protected species, they have yellow beaks with a white collar around the back of their necks with a dark bit of feather just underneath the collar.
-They also have a red ring of flesh around their eyes and pinkish-tan bellies.
+In Texas, there are also protected species of dove that are strictly off limits.
+The banded tail pigeon is the first of the protected species.
+These birds have a yellow beak, white collar around the back of their neck, and a darker cape of feathers just below the collar.
+The banded dove also has a distinct red ring around their eyes and pale pink to tan bellies.

-The common ground dove is the third protected species of dove, and similar to the inca dove, is easily identifiable by its small size.
-They also have brown spots on their wings and spotted feather pattern on their breast and head.
+The common ground dove is the third species of protected dove.
+This bird is similar in size to the inca dove but the similarities in appearance end there.
+Ground dove have brown spots on their wings and a spotted feather pattern on their breast and head.

 The dove season regulations in Texas are divided by hunting zones.
 This is important to understand because the seasons vary slightly between zones, and depending on where you’re hunting, opening weekend could be different.